nora-soderlund/react-native-webview-canvas/README.md

 ### Methods
 - [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
+- `async createCanvas()`

+Creates an instance of the Canvas API.
-- `async createCanvas(background = false)`
+- `async createBackgroundCanvas()`

-Creates an instance of a Canvas within this CanvasAPI WebView instance.
-If background is set to true, it will not be rendered in the WebView.
+Creates an instance of the Canvas API that is not rendered.

 ## Canvas API
 ### Properties